 Check out our Professionalism and Social Media resource and talk to a Career Adviser about how to make the most of social media.

 Facebook is a social media site for connecting with friends and family.
-Facebook pages are also helpful for organizations looking to connect with their customers and partners.
+Facebook pages are also helpful for organizations and individuals looking to connect with their customers and partners.
+By "liking" pages that are related to your career field or areas of interest, you can stay up-to-date on the conversations and new developments in your field.

 Email can be a great way to communicate with potential contacts in your field of interest--as long as your email doesn't come across in a negative light.
 Follow some of these quick tips to make sure your email etiquette is up to par.